-Emergency contraception (EC) is available in Ireland: EC is included in Ireland’s drug reimbursement policies and is available for purchase from pharmacies, hospitals, and family planning clinics, although EC is not included in national policies for family planning.
+Emergency contraception (EC) is available in Ireland: EC is included in Ireland’s drug reimbursement policies and is available for purchase from pharmacies, hospitals, and family planning clinics.
+In December 2017 the national health authorities announced that EC pills can be provided free of charge at the pharmacies, without presenting a General Doctor’s prescription, in order to make timely access easier.
+EC is not included in national policies for family planning.

 - Sexual & reproductive health background information